14 Different Types of Bats in Indiana

 Indiana is home to a variety of bats.
 The eastern red bat is another example, though not found in the state.
 Rafinesque’s big-eared bats hunt primarily for crickets.

-They’re not dangerous; just interesting to observe!
+They’re not dangerous; they’re just interesting to observe!
 Eastern red bats typically eat insects like beetles, moths, and flies.

 Eastern red bats aren’t more significant than most other bats, but that distinctive red fur makes them stand out.